 Therefore, there are a number of documents that can be used to set up a foundation in Serbia.
 Therefore, you can get in touch with us and discover our services in terms of the registration of a public or private entity.

-If you also want to open a foundation in Serbia
+Is capital needed to open a foundation in Serbia?

 Serbia, a popular business destination

-An economic recovery program has been implemented in Serbia in 2020, and it involves co-financing investment projects involving various companies.
+An economic recovery program was implemented in Serbia in 2020, and it involves co-financing investment projects involving various companies.
 They have signed an investment agreement worth about USD 1.4 billion in Serbia, creating more than 5,000 jobs.
 Here are other interesting statistics about Serbia’s economy: